JosephChataignon/CHANGE_project/README.md

-Code for the CHANGE project at the University of Bern https://lead.unibe.ch/forschung/change/index_ger.html
+Code for the CHANGE project at the University of Bern.

+https://lead.unibe.ch/forschung/change/index_ger.html